-A wide range of materials will be employed in class, and extensive use will also be made of the facilities provided at the College, such as the well-resourced languages centre where students can read books and magazines, access language specific websites and receive one to one support from our Languages Centre Coordinator
+A wide range of materials will be employed in class, and extensive use will also be made of the facilities provided at the College, such as the well-resourced Languages Centre where you can read books and magazines, access language specific websites and receive one-to-one support from our Languages Centre Coordinator.

-You will spend time each week with the foreign language assistant for speaking activities to improve your oral fluency.
+You will spend time each week with our Foreign Language Assistants for speaking activities to improve your oral fluency.